 The results of breast augmentation surgery are immediately visible.
 Over time, post-surgical swelling will resolve and incision lines will fade.
 Satisfaction with your new image should continue to grow as you recover and realize the fulfillment of your goal for fuller breasts.

-Recovery Time for Breast Augmentation
+Recovery Time for Breast Augmentation in Tucson

 Many patients have questions about breast augmentation and recovery.